benedekrozemberczki/Splitter/README.md

 <p align="justify">
 Recent methods generalize convolutional layers from Euclidean domains to graph-structured data by approximating the eigenbasis of the graph Laplacian.
 The computationally-efficient and broadly-used Graph ConvNet of Kipf & Welling, over-simplifies the approximation, effectively rendering graph convolution as a neighborhood-averaging operator.
 This simplification restricts the model from learning delta operators, the very premise of the graph Laplacian.
 In this work, we propose a new Graph Convolutional layer which mixes multiple powers of the adjacency matrix, allowing it to learn delta operators.
 Our layer exhibits the same memory footprint and computational complexity as a GCN.
 We illustrate the strength of our proposed layer on both synthetic graph datasets, and on several real-world citation graphs, setting the record state-of-the-art on Pubmed.</p>

-This repository provides a PyTorch implementation of NGCN as described in the paper:
+This repository provides a PyTorch implementation of Splitter as described in the paper:

-> A Higher-Order Graph Convolutional Layer.
+> Splitter: Learning Node Representations that Capture Multiple Social Contexts.
-> Sami A Abu-El-Haija, Bryan Perozzi, Amol Kapoor, Nazanin Alipourfard, Hrayr Harutyunyan.
+> Alessandro Epasto and Bryan Perozzi.
-> NeurIPS, 2018.
+> WWW, 2019.
 > [[Paper]](http://sami.haija.org/papers/high-order-gc-layer.pdf)

 ### Requirements